The sons of Imran Khan adhere to prison conditions, dynastic policy in a rare interview - Pakistan - ExBulletin

 The brothers also added that Imran did not want them to participate in politics in Pakistan, reason being the domination of dynastic politics and the domination of two parties established in Pakistan.

-The brothers added that they had taken permission from Imrans to the authorization of Imran by giving this interview.
+The brothers added that they had taken permission from Imran to give the maintenance.

 The two stayed far from the spotlight, while their mother, British journalist and screenwriter Jemima Goldsmith, stressed that her sons had nothing to do with Pakistani politics.